zsiki/GeoEasy/doc/reference_guide.rst

 offset is calculated between the two vertical system.
 The offset parameter can be saved to a *vhs* text file (see appendix for file format).

 New detail points
 .................

 Calculate horizontal coordinates and elevations for all detail ponts which have no final coordinates yet.
+Missing orientations are calculated on stations.

 All detail point
 ................